diksha/fss16noobs/code/9/README.md

 **Scott-Knott**<br>

 Scott-Knott (SK) is a hierarchical clustering algorithm used as an exploratory data analysis tool.
 It was designed to help researchers working with an ANOVA experiment, wherein the comparison of treatment means is an important step in order, to find distinct homogeneous groups of those means whenever the situation leads to a significant F-test.<br>

+ The multiple comparison procedures commonly used to solve this problem usually divide the set of treatment means into groups that are not completely distinct.
+Therefore, many treatments end up belonging to different groups simultaneously, this is called overlapping [6].

+In fact, as the number of treatments increases, so do the number of overlappings making it difficult for the experimental users to distinguish the real groups to which the treatments should belong.
+In this case, the division of treatments in completely distinct groups is the most important solution.
+Even though the goal of multiple comparison methods is an all-pair comparison, not a division of the treatment means into groups, biologists, plant breeders and many others expect those tests to make that divison in groups.

+The possibility of using cluster analysis in place of multiple comparison procedures was suggested by [15] since the results of cluster type analysis, represent a type of solution for dividing treatments into distinct groups.

+The SK algorithm is a hierarchical cluster analysis approach used to partition treatments into distinct groups.
+Many other hierarchical cluster analysis approaches have been proposed since Scott, A.J. and Knott, M. [18] published their results, such as, for example [13], [9], and [6].
+However, the SK has been the most widely used approach due to its simple intuitive appeal, and also the good results it always provides [12, 4, 11, 14].

 **Pareto-frontier**<br>